-- Case 1:11-cv-00050-AJT-TRJ Document 85 Filed 03/07/14 Page 11 of 17 PageID# 1188 spoke to them.
-The agents told Mr. Mohamed that he would remain in detention indefinitely if he did not speak to them. - 50.
-On or about January 12, 2011, FBI agents again visited Mr. Mohamed.
-Again, Mr. Mohamed informed the agents that he would not answer their questions without his lawyer present.
+51. On or about January 12, 2011, FBI agents again visited Mr. Mohamed.
+Again, Mr. Mohamed informed the agents that he would not answer their questions present.
 The FBI agents persisted, asking him questions for several hours despite Mr. Mohamed's repeated entreaties for the interrogation to stop and essentially continuing the interrogation where Mr. Mohamed's torturers stopped.
 The FBI agents threatened Mr. Mohamed with future interrogations, criminal charges, and during the interrogation the agents physically intimidated Mr. Mohamed by crowding him and yelling.
-A Kuwaiti official intervened to calm the FBI agents down and request that the interrogation be brought to an end. - 51.
-On January 16, 2010, at the direction of Kuwaiti officials, Mr. Mohamed's family purchased a ticket for him back to the United States and delivered that ticket to Kuwaiti officials.
-When Kuwaiti officials took Mr. Mohamed to the airport on January 16, 2010, however, Mr. Mohamed was not allowed onto the United Airlines flight. - 52.
-After this legal action commenced, Defendants allowed Mr. Mohamed to return to the United States on January 21, 2011. - 53.
-Defendants have utilized the No Fly List in a similar manner against other Muslim citizens.
+A Kuwaiti official intervened to calm the FBI agents down and request that the interrogation be brought to an end.

+52. On January 16, 2010, at the direction of Kuwaiti officials, Mr. Mohamed's family purchased a ticket for him back to the United States and delivered that ticket to Kuwaiti officials.
+When Kuwaiti officials took Mr. Mohamed to the airport on January 16, 2010, however, Mr. Mohamed was not allowed onto the United Airlines flight.

+53. After this legal action commenced, Defendants allowed Mr. Mohamed to return to the United States on January 21, 2011.

+54. Defendants have utilized the No Fly List in a similar manner against other Muslim citizens.
 Publicly documented examples of Defendants using the No Fly List to exile American citizens abroad while communicating to such persons that becoming an FBI informant or submitting to interrogation overseas without counsel could resolve their placement include:

-Amayan Latif, Raymond Knaeble, Faisal Nabin Kashem, Elias Mustafa Mohamed, Steven Washburn, Najib Ghaleb, Mashaal Rana, Jamal Tarhuni, Mustafa Elogbi, Stephen Persaud, and Yonas Fikre. - 54.
-Publicly documented examples of American citizens simply exiled abroad by Defendants
+Case 1:11-cv-00050-AJT-MSN Document 205 Filed 12/28/15 Page 12 of 18 PageID# 2501 Amayan Latif, Raymond Knaeble, Faisal Nabin Kashem, Elias Mustafa Mohamed, Steven Washburn, Najib Ghaleb, Mashaal Rana, Jamal Tarhuni, Mustafa Elogbi, Stephen Persaud, and Yonas Fikre.

-Case 1:11-cv-00050-AJT-TRJ Document 85 Filed 03/07/14 Page 12 of 17 PageID# 1189 placing them on the No Fly List include: Kevin Iraniha, Abdullatif Muthanna, Mashaal Rana, Ali Ahmed, Saadiq Long, and Amr Abulrub.
-And finally, there are also publicly documented examples of Defendant placing or maintaining citizens who are in the United States on the No Fly List, because they declined to become an FBI informant or submit to interrogation, including: Michael Migliore, Amir Meshal, Salah Ahmed, and Ibraheim Mashal.
+55. Publicly documented examples of American citizens simply exiled abroad by Defendants placing them on the No Fly List include: Kevin Iraniha, Abdullatif Muthanna, Mashaal Rana, Ali Ahmed, Saadiq Long, and Amr Abulrub.
+And finally, there examples of Defendant placing or maintaining citizens who are in the United States on the No Fly List, because they declined to become an FBI informant or submit to interrogation, including: Michael Migliore, Amir Meshal, Salah Ahmed, and Ibraheim Mashal.